EasementsKeeping Chestnut Hill green as the nation’s first urban accredited land trust

 If you own property in or around Chestnut Hill and would like to protect it from future development, the Chestnut Hill Conservancy can help you create a conservation or façade easement that meets your needs and your vision for the future of your property.
 Contact Conservation and Easements Manager Angelina Jones: firstname.lastname@example.org or 215-247-9329 x203.

-For more information, request a copy of our comprehensive brochure, Protecting Your Land with a Conservation Easement, or take a look at this sample easement document.
+For more information, request a copy of our comprehensive brochure, Protect the Place You Love, or take a look at this sample easement document.
 Browse the websites of the national Land Trust Alliance and the Pennsylvania Land Trust Association.

 The Chestnut Hill Conservancy has earned national recognition for land conservation work that meets national quality standards, upholds the public trust, and ensures that conservation efforts are permanent.
 This accreditation seal is a mark of distinction given by the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance.
 The Chestnut Hill Conservancy is one of only 372 land trusts in the country (as February 2017) that have earned this distinction — and the first urban accredited land trust.